-August is an extremely popular month to travel, especially to Europe, where temperatures are set to soar.
-Prices tend to skyrocket, too, as the school holiday rush means that families will be nabbing flights to make the most of their fixed six weeks off.
+August is an extremely popular month to travel, especially to Europe, when temperatures soar.
+Prices tend to skyrocket, too, as the school holiday rush means that families nab flights to make the most of their fixed six weeks off.

-Of course, there are brilliant places to visit all over the world during the month of August.
-Whether you're after a hot island holiday, a life-changing wildlife experience, or an unexpected long-term adventure on the road less travelled, we've got you covered.
+Of course, there are brilliant places to visit all over the world during August.
+Whether you're after a hot island holiday, a life-changing wildlife experience or an unexpected long-term adventure on the road less travelled, we've got you covered.

 Skip ahead to your chosen travel type by clicking on one of the below, or keep scrolling for the full list: